Health & Safety:

 Flexibility & Change:

 We recognize that the COVID-19 outbreak is ongoing and unpredictable.
 We aim to provide continuous learning for students and to develop programming that enables us to adapt to potential virus surges while continuing to be in-person, as long as it is safe to do so.
-COVID-19 understandably creates anxiety, and concern about returning to campus is natural.
-The need for us to thoughtfully mitigate risk will be ever-present until a vaccine is widely available.
+The need for us to thoughtfully mitigate risk will be ever-present until a vaccine is widely distributed.
 The leadership at Hawken is committed to instilling a sense of hope, demonstrating a commitment to integrity, and creating space for all community members to feel valued, even in the midst of extraordinary ambiguity and challenge.